 - Users may have access to projects from different organizations.

-- Roles within a project defines which operation a user is allowed
+- Roles within a project define which operation a user is allowed

 A device represents a sensor or a Cloud Connector.